-This is an optional factor used by most local authorities.

-- 34. Local authorities can apply this factor for: - primary pupils identified as not achieving the expected level of development in the early years foundation stage profile (EYFSP) - secondary pupils not reaching the expected standard in KS2 at either reading or writing or maths - 35.
-Since 2017 to 2018, we have weighted the low prior attainment factor for some secondary year groups so that those who have sat the more challenging KS2 tests (introduced in academic year 2015 to 2016) do not have a disproportionate influence within the total for the prior attainment factor in the mainstream formula. - 36.
-In 2020 to 2021, we will carry forward the weightings we used in 2019 to 2020 for the year 7 to year 9 cohorts, so they will apply to the year 8 to year 10 cohorts respectively. - 37.
-For the financial year 2020 to 2021, the weightings1 are: - pupils in year 8 in October 2019: 64% - pupils in year 9 in October 2019: 58% - pupils in year 10 in October 2019: 48%
+- 60. This is an optional factor used by most local authorities. - 61.
+Local authorities can apply this factor for: - 61.1. primary pupils identified as not achieving the expected level of development in the early years foundation stage profile (EYFSP) - 61.2. secondary pupils not reaching the expected standard in KS2 at either reading or writing or maths - 62.
+Since 2017 to 2018, we have weighted the low prior attainment factor for some secondary year groups so that those who have sat the more challenging KS2 tests introduced in the 2015 to 2016 academic year do not have a disproportionate influence within the total for the prior attainment factor in the mainstream formula.